darlinghq/darling-docs/src/darling-prefix.md

 Note: Do not put an ending `/` in the variable - Darling uses `${DPREFIX}.workdir` directly as overlayfs's working directory, and `someplace/.workdir` breaks it.
 Also, do not create it beforehand (unlike WINE) - if the directory exists and empty, it confuses darling.

+Also, cannot set DPREFIX via `DPREFIX=prefix darling shell` (unlike wine) - you will see an error message about `Target executable not found: /sbin/launchd`.

 ## Updating the prefix

 Unlike Wine, Darling doesn't need to update the prefix whenever the Darling installation is updated.
 There is one caveat, though: since overlayfs caches the contents of underlying file system(s), you may need to terminate the container to see Darling's updated files: